 Shared Use Paths

 The Mobility Authority is committed to implementing multi-modal, pedestrian friendly facilities that enhance quality of life for the region.
 Part of this commitment includes the design and implementation of Shared Use Paths into its expressway projects whenever possible.
-Two Shared Use Paths are currently underway as part of the Mobility Authority's construction of the 183A Extension and the Manor Expressway.
+Two Shared Use Paths are currently open along 183A and the Manor Expressway.
+In addition, the Mobility Authority is constructing an additional 3 miles of shared use path as part of the MoPac Improvement Project and is making many other bicycle and pedestrian improvements as part of the project.

 183A Shared Use Path